Top 5 Best Sleep Apnea Pillows

-Before we get into the reviews, I first want to talk about sleep apnea.
-This is a serious sleeping disorder when your breathing stops and repeatedly starts while you sleep.
+Let's talk about sleep apnea.
+This is a serious sleeping disorder when your breath stops and repeatedly starts while you sleep.
 The main symptoms are snoring and/or feeling tired despite having full eight hours of sleep!
+(Via: MAYOCLINIC)

-The main cause of sleep apnea is an obstructed airway, which can happen if you are overweight, have vices, use opioid medications, or suffer from heart problems.
+The main cause is an obstructed airway, which can happen if you are overweight, have vices, use opioid medications, or suffer from heart problems.

 Under sleep apnea are three major types, which are:

-If you want to know more about sleep apnea and why it occurs, here's an informative video to check out:
+If you want to know more details, here's an informative video to check out:

 How Can the Best Pillow for Sleep Apnea Help You?

-Best pillow for sleep apnea (which you can use without CPAP therapy) can help position your neck correctly.
-That way, it doesn't only reduce the pain and strain when you get up, but it also helps open your airways, which lessen the symptoms of sleep apnea.
+The sleep apnea pillow (which you can use without CPAP therapy) can help position your neck correctly.
+That way, it doesn't only reduce the aches and strain when you get up, but it also helps open your airways, which lessen the symptoms of sleep apnea.

-Through the right amount of support based on your sleeping position and preferences, the symptoms of sleep apnea slowly disappear and you're able to sleep straight.
+Through the right amount of support based on your sleeping posture and preferences, this symptoms slowly disappear and you're able to sleep straight.
 No more waking up in the middle of the night!

 Different Types of Pillows to Help With Sleep Apnea

-I highly recommend memory foam, which is the main pillow that helps alleviate sleep apnea symptoms.
+I highly recommend memory foam, which is the main pillow that alleviates the symptoms of sleep apnea.
 However, besides this type of pillow, there are other materials to choose from, such as latex, polyester, buckwheat, or bamboo!

-While the material is important to look into, the shape is more crucial when selecting best pillow for sleep apnea!
-Here are the different kinds of pillows based on its shape, which is known to help keep you comfortable with sleep apnea:
+While the material is important to look into, the shape is more crucial when selecting the sleep apnea pillow!
+Here are the different kinds of pillows based on its shape, which is known to help keep you comfortable with this symptom: